“What if we could improve outcomes, save money and give doctors back their autonomy?”

 Alignd believes that improved financing and contracting mechanisms can achieve a win-win-win in healthcare.

-- Better quality, evidence-based care.
+- Better quality and evidence-based care.

-- Improved autonomy and dignity for patients at the end of life.
+- Improved autonomy and dignity for patients.

 - Reduced unnecessary hospitalisations and non-beneficial care.